 - Jan.
 16, 2018

-Filing for self-employment taxes initially can be a little overwhelming.
-If you’re unsure about whether you’re doing it correctly, paying enough or getting every deduction you qualify for, it might be a good idea to hire an accountant.
-Bonus: The fees you pay a tax accountant are usually tax-deductible.
+If you’ve never filed self-employment taxes before, it can be a little overwhelming.
+So if you’re unsure about whether you’re doing it correctly, paying enough or getting every deduction you qualify for, it might be a good idea to hire an accountant.
+And, the fees you pay a tax accountant are usually tax-deductible.